 POCIS samplers were deployed at the farthest downstream location HCS460 in the Comal Springs Complex.
-Deployment locations coincided with the PDS sampler locations.
-POCIS deployment devices were deployed for 30-day periods during the months of February, April, June, August, October, and December 2017.
+The POCIS was stored within two stainless steel colanders that were locked to a chain that is stretched across the Comal River upstream of the tube chute.
+POCIS deployment devices were deployed for 30-day periods during the months of February, April, June, August, October, and December 2018.
+The sampler set on October 1st was lost during the deployment period and was not retrieved.